amit-bhandari/AB-Music-Player/README.md

 Open sourced code for the offline music player developed by me.

+# Build steps

+- Clone the project in your system.
+- Create keystore.properties file in project root directory with content as following

+storeFile=/path/to/signing/key.jks
+storePassword=<insert keystore password>
+keyAlias= <insert key alias>
+keyPassword=<insert key password>

+- Use Android studio 3.+ and latest build tools version and gradle.
+- And that shall be it.

 Have a look here for demo --> https://play.google.com/store/apps/details?id=com.bhandari.music&hl=en

 Check it on your device by downlaoding from store